 I also have strong interests in the ancient commentators, inspired by finding Simplicius' commentary on Epictetus, and consolidated by working as Assistant Editor for the Ancient Commentators on Aristotle project, where I edited translations of texts by Alexander of Aphrodisias, Aspasius, Philoponus, Proclus, and Simplicius.

-More recently I have been exploring Medieval and Renaissance philosophy, teaching a course on Medieval philosophy, and developing research interests in Renaissance philosophy.
+More recently I have been exploring Medieval and Renaissance philosophy, teaching a course on Medieval philosophy, and organizing a conference on Renaissance philosophy.
 I have become particularly interested in the work of Pietro Pomponazzi and recently ran a reading group devoted to Marsilio Ficino’s commentary on Plato's Parmenides.

 At present I am working on two book projects: a book on Hellenistic Philosophy for Oxford University Press, and an edited collection of essays on the reception of Stoicism for Routledge.